Must do excursions from the capital Muscat

 4) Nizwa, Bahla, and Jabreen

-Nizwa is an important historic and cultural city, the former capital of Oman, where you can discover a beautiful traditional Souk and climb up to the top of the old fort for breathtaking views of the oasis.
+Nizwa is a famous historical and cultural city, the former capital of Oman, where you can discover a beautiful traditional Souk and climb up to the top of the old fort for breathtaking views of the oasis.

-A few kilometers away is Jabreen Castle, one of the most beautiful Omani fortresses, built in the 17th century and boasting impressive walls, painted ceilings and sculptures.
+A few kilometres away is Jabreen Castle, one of the most beautiful Omani fortresses, built in the 17th century and boasting impressive walls, painted ceilings and sculptures.

-Only 10 minutes drive from Jabreen Castle is located the town of Bahla, where you can visit the old historic fort with its walls and towers of unbaked brick and its stone foundations.
+Only 10 minutes drive from Jabreen Castle, it is located the town of Bahla.
+Here, you can visit the old historic fort with its walls and towers of unbaked brick and its stone foundations.
 Bahla Fort was inscribed to the UNESCO World Heritage List in the year 1987.

 5) Jebel Shams hiking

 Jebel Shams is the highest mountain in Oman at 3009 meters, situated in the heart of the Western Hajar Mountain chain.
-Here it’s possible to do amazing hiking (there are 3 hiking routes) on the Jebel Shams plateau with incredible views of the gorge of Al Nakhr and the place is so spectacular to be labeled as “the Grand Canyon” of Oman.
+Here it’s possible to do fantastic hiking (there are 3 hiking routes) on the Jebel Shams plateau with incredible views of the gorge of Al Nakhr, and the place is so spectacular to be labelled as “the Grand Canyon” of Oman.

 6) Wadi Bani Awf

 If you want to experience an off-road driving, this is the right place.
 Wadi Bani Awf offers some great off-road driving with beautiful scenery and stunning cliffs and canyons throughout.
-In some points of the Wadi, the dirt road is steep and could not be that easy to drive if you are not a confident driver and it’s recommended a 4WD vehicle.
+In some points of the Wadi, the dirt road is steep and could not be that easy to drive if you are not a confident driver.
+A 4WD vehicle is highly recommended.